Pompeo slams China, Russia for 'aggressive' Arctic behaviour

 He warned against scenarios whereby nations become ensnared by debt and corruption, of low-quality investments, militarisation and uncontrolled exploitation of natural resources, all of which he said were potential effects of allowing rising Chinese influence.

-"Do we want the Arctic Ocean to transform into a new South China Sea, fraught with militarisation and competing territorial claims?", he said.
+"Do we want the Arctic Ocean to transform into a new South China Sea, fraught with militarisation and competing territorial claims?"

 While the US and Russia are members of the Arctic Council, China holds only observer status in the cooperation body.

-Noting that China's most northern tip was 900 miles (1,450 kilometres) from the Arctic, Pompeo swatted down Beijing's attempts to style itself as a "near Arctic state".
+Noting that China's most northern tip was 1,450km from the Arctic, Mr Pompeo swatted down Beijing's attempts to style itself as a "near Arctic state", saying: "There are only Arctic states and non-Arctic states.
+No third category exists, and claiming otherwise entitles China to exactly nothing."

+US SECRETARY OF STATE MIKE POMPEO, dismissing China's attempts to style itself as a "near Arctic state".

-Beijing has invested massively in the region - almost $90 billion between 2012 and 2017, according to Pompeo - and intends to fully benefit from the advantages of the Northern Sea Route.
+Beijing has invested massively in the region - almost US$90 billion (S$122 billion) between 2012 and 2017, according to Mr Pompeo - and intends to fully benefit from the advantages of the Northern Sea Route.

 The shipping channel, which drastically cuts sailing times between the Pacific and Atlantic by passing north of Russia, is increasingly usable as the ice melts.

-China and Russia would like to make the Northern Sea Route a part of the New Silk Road project, a vast Chinese investment programme which several countries, especially the US, see as an attempt to gain control.
+China and Russia would like to make the Northern Sea Route a part of the New Silk Road project, a vast Chinese investment programme which several countries, especially the United States, see as an attempt to gain control.

+Meanwhile, China's Foreign Ministry spokesman Geng Shuang said at a regular press briefing yesterday said Mr Pompeo had misrepresented facts about its intentions in the resource-rich region.

+The remarks were "a misrepresentation of the facts that has ulterior motives", he said.

 "Russia is already leaving snow prints in the form of army boots," he said.

-Under President Vladimir Putin, Moscow has beefed up its military presence in the region, reopening several bases that were abandoned after the fall of the USSR.
+Under President Vladimir Putin, Russia has beefed up its military presence in the region, reopening several bases that were abandoned after the fall of the Soviet Union.

-The virulence of Pompeo's remarks was noteworthy given the fact he made them just minutes before a bilateral meeting with his Russian counterpart Sergei Lavrov, amid rising US-Russian tensions over Venezuela, among other things.
+The virulence of Mr Pompeo's remarks was noteworthy, given the fact that he made them just minutes before a bilateral meeting with his Russian counterpart Sergei Lavrov, amid rising US-Russian tensions over Venezuela, among other things.

 The two smiled and shook hands in front of the assembled media, but refused to answer questions on the nature of their talks.

-To stifle rival ambitions in the Arctic, the US is "hosting military exercises, strengthening our force presence, rebuilding our icebreaker fleet, (and) expanding Coast Guard funding," Pompeo said.
+To stifle rival ambitions in the Arctic, the US is "hosting military exercises, strengthening our force presence, rebuilding our icebreaker fleet, (and) expanding Coast Guard funding", Mr Pompeo said.

-At Congress' request, the Pentagon is to present a new defence strategy for the Arctic by June 1.

-Hundreds of US Marines already rotate through Norway to carry out cold climate training, and US planes have returned to Iceland's Keflavik airbase, which they left in 2006.